pgalchemy/email-builder/README.md

 # :muscle: The Challenge

-Your challenge is to take the design and code that we've provided and use them to build an outstanding email that:
+Your challenge is to take the design and code that we've provided and use them to build an email that:

 - Is reasonably accurate to the design
 - Takes advantage of Foundation for Emails
 - Is easy for other developers to understand

+Here's the thing - We don't want you to spend more than 3 to 5 hours on this assessment over the course of one week.
+Do what you can, keep track of everything and have a good time!
+If you have any issues or get stuck, feel free to reach out to your Alchemy representative.

 See each section below for further guidance.